fulltilt/poke-trades/README.md

 [] Realtime updates on trade page
 [] Go through all sets to make sure cards are in order and all show up [x] Consider how to deal with deletions when there's foreign keys (ie trade table relies on trade lists which user may want to delete (update: don't let them delete but hide trades after a certain time))
-[] // NOTE: will probably have to add another WHERE condition for trades that aren't completed export async function getTrades(user_id: string) {

 Shortcomings
 -only main variants.
 Basically, official checklist so won't have variations like cosmos